tmadl/semisup-learn/README.md

 ![CPLE Equation](alg1.png)

-The resulting semi-supervised learning framework is highly computationally expensive, but has the following advantages:

-- it is a generally applicable framework (works with most scikit-learn classifiers)

-- it needs low memory (as opposed to e.g. Label Spreading which needs O(n^2)), and

-- it makes no additional assumptions except for the ones made by the choice of classifier
+The resulting semi-supervised learning framework is highly computationally expensive, but has the advantages of being a generally applicable framework, needing low memory, and making no additional assumptions except for the ones made by the choice of classifier